-My visa for the Philippines expires in two days so I was determined to take a trip to the north of Luzon and the Cordillera mountains to visit the Batad rice terraces.
+I was determined to take a trip to the north of Luzon and the Cordillera mountains in the Ifugao province to visit the Batad rice terraces before my visa expired.
 The terraces are dubbed the ‘eighth wonder of the world’ and although I have come across many self-proclaimed ‘eighth wonders’ on my travels, I’d say that the stunning emerald-green rice terraces could well take the title.

 Getting to the Batad rice terraces from Manila